It was my love and obsession of capturing the Aurora Borealis, which uncovered a new passion… night photography.

 Another short coming of the digital age is the fact that longer exposures require more battery juice.
 My old Olympus OM1 could sit with her shutter open all night and not require any power.
 Digital cameras are limited to around an hour depending on the camera.

 Try to avoid heightening the center column unless you really need to.
 The center column is the least stable part of the set up.
+The ideal height for most night photography is to have your camera a the level of your heart.
+This makes handling the camera easier and keeps you hands a bit warmer in the cold.

 Sometimes your tripod has a hook between the legs, suspend something from it to help with extra stability.
 Many professionals carry an empty “rock bag” that they can fill with stones to give a heavy weight which will hold the tripod well – fine for Magic Cloth photography.